Sanare Functional Medicine FAQ's

 Functional medicine is an approach to medicine that views the body as a whole, and each system as connected.
 Functional medicine aims to find the root cause of multiple issues (like headaches and stomach aches) and treat that root cause in order to clear up multiple symptoms.
 Any practitioner can practice functional medicine (DO, MD, NP) as long as they have certain training and maintain a holistic focus in their practice.

 Naturopathic medicine is a system of healthcare that emphasizes evidence-based, natural and preventive approaches to health.
 Naturopathic doctors treat the whole person and focus on healing the root cause of illness rather than medicating symptoms.
 The goal of naturopathic medicine is to empower you with the education and support you need to use food, lifestyle, herbs, movement, sleep, homeopathy, biofeedback and more to help you thrive.

 The first 60 minute appointment is a thorough review of your story and history, symptoms, medical conditions, your values and your goals.
-Dr. Kate will create a custom food-as-medicine plan that includes nutrition, herbs, homeopathy, sleep support, movement and more to help you achieve the healthiest version of you.
-Dr. Kate may also recommend functional medicine testing or follow ups with specialists or your primary care physician based on your initial visit findings.
+Your clinician will create a custom food-as-medicine plan that includes nutrition, herbs, homeopathy, sleep support, movement and more to help you achieve the healthiest version of you.
+Your clinician may also recommend functional medicine testing or follow ups with specialists or your primary care physician based on your initial visit findings.